 |Oversight bodies, regulatory inspections and audits||Personal information may be disclosed to our regulators, the Legal Ombudsman, enforcement or government agencies, other regulators or others with a legitimate interest who may keep a record of that information.
 We only share information where it is lawful for us to do so, such where it is necessary to do so as part of our, or a third party's, statutory or public function or because the law permits or requires us to.
 In most cases, we will tell the person whose information we hold that we are sending their information somewhere else.||On regulators’ etc systems||No||Under provider's policies||Under provider's policies|

-14. Holding data about people when we did not obtain it from them
+Holding data about others when we did not obtain it from them

 If we hold personal data about you (for example it has been given to us by someone else, rather than by you directly), we have to provide you with some information, unless you hold that information already.
 That data will be stored in accordance with our Data Collection and Retention Policy and Procedure.
 It is processed on the basis of our legitimate interest: normally that will be for the purposes of progressing our legal work for the client concerned.

 You have a right to know what personal data we hold about you, for it to be corrected if wrong and you have a right to know where that data came from.
+In some circumstances you may have the right to request erasure of some or all of that data which identifies you.
 You have the right to lodge a complaint with the Information Commissioners Office at https://ico.org.uk/